Is Your Kitchen Too Small? Then Give It Flair and Style!

 More contemporary and modern looking than solid cabinet doors, glass-front doors are appropriate for all interiors.
 There are a variety of styles to choose from – stained, frosted, or textured – so your cabinets can be fashionable, too.
 They are easy to clean and moisture resistant.
 And similar to open shelves, glass front cabinet doors “expose” everything stored inside.
 So be ready keep the contents neat and uncluttered!

-A four-bedroom Colonial-style home plan features this small kitchen with a mix-and-match of white cabinets with solid doors and glass front doors.
-The color palette and the cabinet with glass doors add to the bigger feel of the smallish kitchen (House Plan #109-1112).
+A 4-bedroom Colonial-style home features this small kitchen with a mix-and-match of white cabinets with solid doors and glass front doors.
+The color palette and the cabinet with glass doors add to the bigger feel of the smallish kitchen (Plan #109-1112).

 Use Kitchen Walls for Storage